 Temporary Assignment: An assignment for a Full-Time or Part-Time Employee that is generally expected to last no longer than six months.
-Approval from Human Resources and Development is required to extend it up to an additional six months.
+A Temporary Assignment may only be extended one time for a maximum of six additional months with the approval of HRD Management.

-Veterans Fellow: An Employee who is hired and receives benefits in accordance with the Veterans Fellow Program guidelines.
+Veterans Fellow: An Employee who is hired and receives benefits in accordance with the Veterans Fellowship Program guidelines.